andre-urbani/project-1/README.md

 ### Grid & Starting Layout
 The initial process of creating a grid was achieved by firstly creating a div element, giving each of these the class of 'grid' and appending them to a grid, then pushing the grid into an empty array.
 This gave me an empty grid with the id of each div set as its index.

-A similar process was then repeated for assigning the individual cells to represent each object I required for the gameplay: player, enemies, laser & bomb.
+A similar process was then repeated for assigning the individual cells to represent each object I required for the gameplay: player, aliens, bullet & bomb.
 The class would then be assigned to a position/positions on the grid based on an index.

 ### Controlling movement